workerindex/gdir/README.md

 Then follow the instructions to add, edit, and deploy users.

+## Development

+Launch a dev server with `npm run dev`.
+This will watch for any changes in source code and rebuild the component.
+It will start a local [Cloudworker](https://blog.cloudflare.com/cloudworker-a-local-cloudflare-worker-runner/) server that simulates the Cloudflare Worker environment.
+So you don't need to deploy to your actual Cloudflare account for development.

 ## Say Hi

 You are welcome to join our [Telegram Group](https://t.me/gdirectory)!